OpenSteamClient/OpenSteamClient/README.md

     - Should be doable, just need to improve our hooking systems
   - [ ] UI Animations
     - Does avalonia support this?
-  - [ ] VAC support on Windows
+  - [ ] VAC support
-    - How the hell?
-We'd basically have to bypass VAC and that's a big no-no
+    - If we want this, we'd need .valvesig sections.
+Not happening.
   - [ ] ProtonDB integration
   - [ ] Automatic game tweaking
   - [ ] External modding sources (like Nexus for Fallout games, r2modman for Lethal Company, etc)